 No fee is charged when applying for a re-entry permit.

-If you appear in SIRI's Citizen Centre in Copenhagen, you can normally be granted a re-entry permit right away, provided that you meet the conditions and bring the required documentation.
+If you appear in one of SIRI's branch offices in Denmark, you can normally be granted a re-entry permit right away, provided that you meet the conditions and bring the required documentation.

 If you are outside Denmark, you must submit your application to the nearest Danish diplomatic mission.

-It is a good idea to fill in an application form prior to your appointment with SIRI or the Police.
+It is a good idea to fill in an application form prior to your appointment with SIRI.

 You must use the application form, TBT/SIRI, which exists in a word and a pdf version.

 The printable application form in Word format can be completed on screen before you print.
 The application form in pdf format must be printed first and then completed by hand.